GabrielGodfirst/alx-system_engineering-devops/0x00-shell_basics/README.md

-3 -> This script prints a long list of the current directory 4 -> This script displays hidden list in the current working directory 5 -> This scripts displays long,hiddden and user id's numerically
+3 -> This script prints a long list of the current directory 4 -> This script displays hidden list in the current working directory 5 -> This scripts displays long,hiddden and user id's numerically 6 -> This script creates a directory in /tmp/